ShovalShabi/Apartmate_SuperApp/README.md

 After you have done all the previous steps now let's configure the resources root folder and the source root folder.

-### Resources Root Folder and Source Root Folder ###

-* Right-click on the 'resources' folder under src > main > Select 'Excluded'
-* Right-click on the 'src' folder and press 'Mark Directory as'  > Select 'Unmark as source root'
-* Right-click on the 'resources' folder and press 'Mark Directory as' > Select 'Resource Root'
-* Right-click on the 'src' folder and press 'Mark Directory as' > Select the 'Sources Root' option

 ### Gradle setup ###

 * Click on the 'File' in the upper left corner of the window